Jordy Hiwula: Huddersfield Town

 On 17 July 2015, Hiwula signed for Championship side Huddersfield Town on a three-year contract for an undisclosed fee.
 After being an un-used substitute in the opening game of the season against Hull City, Hiwula made his Huddersfield Town debut, coming on as a substitute for Tommy Smith in the 65th minute of a 2–1 loss against Notts County in the first round of League Cup.

 Wigan Athletic (loan)

-On 27 August 2015, Hiwula joined Football League One side Wigan Athletic on a season long loan, in a move which saw Emyr Huws move the other way on similar terms.
+On 27 August 2015, Hiwula joined League One club Wigan Athletic on a season long loan, in a move which saw Emyr Huws move the other way on similar terms.
 On his second appearance for Wigan he scored a late winner against Chesterfield.
 On 1 February 2016, Hiwula was recalled early from his loan spell at Wigan.

 Walsall (loan)

-On 4 March 2016, it was announced that Hiwula had re-joined Walsall on loan until the end of the 2015/2016 season.
+On 4 March 2016, it was announced that Hiwula had re-joined Walsall on loan until the end of the 2015–16 season.